Ferry services Ferry services

 Buy before your board

-This will provide you with a consistent experience across all services and minimise the need for cash transactions.
+Using AT HOP and paper tickets will provide you with a consistent experience across all services and minimise the need for cash transactions.

 Ticket machines are located at ferry terminals across the network, and most machines accept cash, credit card (Visa or Mastercard) or Eftpos.